GSG-G8/w7-blogger-clone/README.md

 WHY
 ---
-Blogger is a unique way to share your idea and thoughts within our site, visitors can view all posts on the main page.and can post new
+Blogger is a unique way to share your idea and thoughts within our site, visitors can view all posts on the main page.and can create new posts.

 WHAT
 ---
-blogger is design with simplicty in mind, any visitors can browse all posts, you can login to share your posts to others.
+blogger is designed with simplicity in mind, any visitors from all ages can browse our site, we add authentication to secure our site, it also gives login users more privileges like add posts.

 HOW